ucbvislab/d3-deconstructor/README.md

     npm install
     grunt browserify

-Finally, navigate to chrome://extensions in Chrome, click "Load unpacked extension..." and select the folder.
+Finally, navigate to chrome://extensions in Chrome, click "Load unpacked extension..." and select the cloned folder.